aajonusnet/aajonusnet/md/QNA/Q&A Of August 22, 2011.md

 Q: Is that what causes dark meat intolerance in a lot of people?

-A: No {inaudible].
+A: No [inaudible].
 But anybody can get it.
 Any kind of a sugar toxicity when it builds up.
 Your body doesn't handle it; it starts storing and multiplying in your system.
 Then that next one will be the one that does all the damage.
 ...seems to do all the damage.
 It is just an over [inaudible].
 Then after that,